 “We could, of course, achieve none of the above without our staff and students for their contribution to our ongoing success story, along with the help and encouragement we receive from our many supporters and stakeholders.
 We are grateful to each and every one of you.”

-To find out more about the University, its programmes and facilities, visit our website or come along on Saturday 9 October or Saturday 13 November to one of the University’s Open Days, bookings can be made online.
+To find out more about the University, its programmes and facilities, visit one of our Open Days, bookings can be made online.